 Activity/hazards Risks Likelihood Severity Grade CONTROL MEASURES Likelihood Severity Grade Mortiser Chain cutter may kick back work piece, Hand contact with cutters, Dust/tool particles in eyes, Noise, Entanglement, Slips, trips falls.
 5 3 High Ensure work is securely clamped to table.
 Provide guarding as far as is practicable.
 Wear safety glasses at all times.
 Sturdy footwear must be at all times in work area.
 Rings and jewellery must not be worn.
 Long and loose hair must be contained.
 Close fitting/protective high visibility clothing to cover arms and legs must be worn.
 Hearing protection may be required for some operations.
 Pre-operational Safety Checks Locate and check the operation of the stop start and where fitted the emergency stop.
 Check that all guards are in place.
 Check the adjustment of the cutter for security.
 Check that the table and work piece are secure.
-Check that the table and work piece are secure.
-2 2 Low
+Check that the chisel/drill/chain is/are in good condition.
+Operational Safety Practices 2 2 Low